Top Professional Bass Anglers Reveal 6 Simple Tournament Preparation Tactics That Work

 Once you arrive…

-This second part is after you arrive to the tournament location.
+This second part is after you arrive at the tournament location.

-Use the practice days to refine your knowledge and research to narrow down your potential patterns to focus in the sweet spots!
+Use the practice days to refine your knowledge and research to narrow down your potential patterns to focus on the sweet spots!

 So getting back to my story…

-Taking out my map I looked over several promising areas where I thought bass that were staging to spawn.
+Taking out my map I looked over several promising areas where I thought bass that was staging to spawn.

 I motored out to those spots and quickly idled around the target areas, trying to confirm my hypothesis on where I expected the bass to be.